Huyjoon1995/VotingApp/README.md

 # Voting App
-This "basejump" is a fullstack project that I'm working on to attain the Back End Certificate at http://freecodecamp.com.
+This is the first project of the dynamic web application that requires for the back end certificate in Free Code Camp.

 ## Live Demo